williamg/autolingua/README.md

 ### General Conjugation Rules

-- If a verb ends with a consonant, append `i` to turn it into a noun meaning a human that does that verb.
+- If a verb ends with a consonant, append `i` to turn it into a noun meaning a biological entity (bio) that does that verb.
 Append `o` to indicate a robot that does that verb.
 If a verb ends with a vowel, append `si` or `so`, respectively.
 - If a verb ends with a consonant, append `end` to turn it into an adjective describing a noun that had that verb done to it.
 If a verb ends with a vowel,